MikelosR/CG_SHOP_2025_3/output_method.md

 Random steiner was selected: 0 times
 **

-** Local Search method, with number of steiners: 5 for the instance ortho_80_06ee55d4 Number of obtuses: 25
-Used Random steiner: false
-Circumcenter was selected: 0 times
-Midpoint was selected: 1 times
-Projection was selected: 4 times
-Polygon method was selected: 0 times
-Centroid was selected: 0 times
-Random steiner was selected: 0 times
-**
 ##
 ** SA method, with number of steiners: 71 for the instance ortho_100_bd1e4a14 Number of obtuses: 13